dokkum/maskfill/README.md

 maskfill im mask out #file extension assumed to be .fits
 ```

-in which we provide the input image, mask image, and name of the output file (if the `.fits` is omitted, `maskfill` will add it, though if your files have alternate extensions like `.fit` you should specify the full name).
+in which you provide the input image, mask image, and name of the output file (if the `.fits` is omitted, `maskfill` will add it, though if your files have alternate extensions like `.fit` you should specify the full name).
 There are also several optional arguments and flags.

 - `-e X` or `--extension X`: if the image and mask are not in the 0th fits extension, specify it here
 - `-s X` or `--size X`: if you want a larger window kernel than the minimum 3x3, specify it here (faster, but less accurate results)